Mary Anning: Eponyms

-The only person who did name a species after Anning during her lifetime was the Swiss-American naturalist, Louis Agassiz.
-In the early 1840s, he named two fossil fish species after Anning—Acrodus anningiae, and Belonostomus anningiae (now Saurorhynchus anningiae)—and another after her friend Elizabeth Philpot.
+The only person who named a species after Anning during her lifetime was the Swiss-American naturalist, Louis Agassiz.
+In the early 1840s he named two fossil fish species after Anning—Acrodus anningiae and "Belonostomus" anningiae (now Saurorhynchus anningae)—and another after her friend Elizabeth Philpot.
 Agassiz was grateful for the help the women had given him in examining fossil fish specimens during his visit to Lyme Regis in 1834.
 After Anning's death, other species, including the ostracod Cytherelloidea anningi, and two genera, the therapsid reptile genus Anningia, and the bivalve mollusc genus Anningella, were named in her honour.
 In 2012, the plesiosaur genus Anningasaura was named after Anning and the species Ichthyosaurus anningae was named after her in 2015.
-In 2025 the fossil coelacanth Whiteia anniae was named in honor of both Anning and Anni Dai, a relative of the descriptor and fan of Anning.
+In 2025 the fossil coelacanth Whiteia anniae was named in honour of both Anning and Anni Dai, a Chinese fan of Anning whose family contributed to the collection of Whiteia anniae fossils.

-In 1991 Anning Paterae, a cluster of shallow volcanoes in the northern hemisphere of Venusand in 1999, (3919) Maryanning, an asteroid were named after her.
+In 1991 Anning Paterae, a cluster of shallow volcanoes in the northern hemisphere of Venus and in 1999, (3919) Maryanning, an asteroid were named after her.
+A location on Mars investigated by the Curiosity rover was named Mary Anning.
+It was analysed by drilling for samples in October 2020 and in April 2026 it was announced that one of the drill holes, Mary Anning 3, had produced the most diverse collection of organic molecules ever found on Mars.
+Seven of the 21 carbon-containing molecules identified in the sample were detected for the first time on the planet.

 In 2018, a new research and survey vessel was launched as Mary Anning for Swansea University.